3qnexx/nexxPLAY-android/readme.md

 ## Changelog

+### v6.3.23
+* targetSdk and compileSdk is now 36, finishing Support for android 16
+* minSdk is now 28 (android 9)
+* Fixed Issues with PictureInPicture
+* added Support to latest Reporting Specs

 ### v6.3.22
 * targetSdk and compileSdk is now 35, finishing Support for android 15
 * fixed a Seek Issues on DASH with HEVC